uviclibraries/arduino/face-to-face_workshop_children/arduino-mp3player.md

  When there is no object within 50 cm in front of ultrasonic sensor, the audio player won't play and keep on outputting the distance information in the serial monitor window.
 Put your hands or other objects closer to the ultrsonic sensor (less then 50cm), you will hear the music from the speaker!
 And the red LED or green LED will be on.
-If your hands or other objects closer to the ultrsonic sensor (less then 20cm), you will hear another music from the speaker, both of the red LED and green LED will be on, and the volume from the speakers also change!
+If your hands or other objects closer to the ultrsonic sensor (less then 20cm), you will hear another music from the speaker, both of the red LED and green LED will be on, and the volume from the speakers can also change!
 Have fun!

-11. If you want to discover more, you can go back to the code editor of Arduino IDE, modify the variables in the code, recompile, and upload your updated code to the Arduino board to see the results.
+11. If you want to explore more, you can go back to the code editor of the Arduino IDE, modify the variables in the code, recompile, and upload your updated code to the Arduino board to see the results.
 For instance, change the distance threshold of starting playing music from 50 cm to 80 cm to see whether it will actually happen.
-Or you can change the music files, change the LEDs light, change the volumes etc to fully control the program.
+Or you can change the music files, change the LEDs light, change the volumes etc. or change whatever you want to fully control the program.
 Have more fun from it!